 Your love for Bravo is strong.
-You watch all of the shows.
-You know every Real Housewives franchise and dream of being a charter guest on Below Deck.
+You watch all of the shows, know every Real Housewives franchise, and dream of being a charter guest on Below Deck.
 The quotes pop in your head at all times.
-You are in a slow working meeting and you fighting back the urge to say, “mention it all!” or “what are you doing here without Dorinda?”
+You are in a slow working meeting, and you are fighting back the urge to say, “mention it all!” or “what are you doing here without Dorinda?”
 Perhaps that’s just me?

 We’ve got you covered with the best Bravo TV themed party menu.

 Let’s go to The Chalkboard.

 Bravo TV Themed Party Drinks

 First things first, what drinks to serve?
 It is probably one of the most important decisions to make.
 Bravolebrities know how to consume adult beverages — you want to represent all of the best.

 Popular on most of the housewives shows, particularly Beverly Hills and Orange County champagne is a must.
 Heather Dubrow was never seen eating out without her “champs.”
 Charisse Jackson Jordan from Real Housewives of Potomac even built a champagne room in her house.
 The love for champagne is strong in the Bravo World.